jwplayer/ott-web-app/platforms/web/docs/build-from-source.md

 Please keep in mind that there is a nuanced difference between vite `mode` and whether you are running a development or production build as determined by [`NODE_ENV`](https://nodejs.dev/en/learn/nodejs-the-difference-between-development-and-production/).
 Mode can be whatever different deployment environments that our application can be run in, while the build type will always be either `development` or `production`.
-Typically, when you run the development server using `yarn start`, it will be a `development` build, and you build the code with `yarn build` and then host it from static hosting, you will be running a production build.
+Typically, when you run the development server using `pnpm start`, it will be a `development` build, and you build the code with `pnpm build` and then host it from static hosting, you will be running a production build.

 Production builds optimize code and minimize debug information, while development builds are made for developers to dig into.

 - **dev** - used for developers to locally develop, test, and debug code.
 Has the most debug information, including a config selector to help developers quickly switch between app configs.
 Will allow any app config to be loaded.
 - **test** - used when running unit and e2e tests.
 Should typically be run as a production build.
 Will only load a select list of test app configs.
-- **prod** - default used when running `yarn build` to create compiled code for production hosting.
+- **prod** - default used when running `pnpm build` to create compiled code for production hosting.
 You should make sure to update the prod .ini file to only allow app configs from your account.
 - **demo** - used for the [JWP preview site](https://app-preview.jwplayer.com/) and includes a dialog to switch between app configs.
 Will allow any app-config to be loaded and does not have a default config.
 - **preview** - used for GitHub PR previews.
 Behaves like a hybrid between dev and demo.
 - **jwdev** - this mode is for running code on JW's internal dev environment.
 It will only work for JW employees on the internal network.